HSA/FSA qualified health expenses

 ELIGIBILITY: FSAs are only available if you get your health insurance through your job and your employer offers one as a benefits program.

-HOW TO OPEN: Your employer’s HR department can help you open an FSA—if they offer it—and the institution will be your FSA administrator.
-But you may need to file specific documents through your office’s HR department.
+HOW TO OPEN: Your employer’s HR department can help you opt into their FSA—if they offer one—and the institution will be your FSA administrator.
+You may need to file specific documents through your office’s HR department.

-YEARLY DEPOSIT LIMIT: You can contribute up to $3,200 to your FSA yearly.
-(Married partners can each deposit that amount into their FSA.)
+YEARLY DEPOSIT LIMIT: In 2025, you can contribute up to $3,200 from your payroll income into your FSA.
+(Married partners can each contribute that amount.)
 Some employers match their employees’ contributions as an extra incentive to care for your health!

-FSA WITHDRAWAL RULES: You can use your FSA for insurance premium bills, doctor copay visits, prescription drug costs and OTC medicines.
+FSA WITHDRAWAL RULES: You can use your FSA for doctor copay visits, prescription drug costs and OTC medicines.
 Ambulance rides, dental work, oral care, crutches, Covid-19 tests, and more are also covered.

 HOW TO USE: You may be given an FSA debit card.
 You may also be able to make an online account with your FSA administrator, where you can file receipts and get them reimbursed from your FSA account.
 Or you may have to file receipts with your employer’s HR department.
 They’ll fill you in on the details of your particular plan!

 UNUSED FUNDS: Unused FSA funds are forfeited to your employer at the end of each year.
 But employers can opt to do one of two things: give you two-and-a-half months to use the funds or roll over a set amount you can use the following year.
-(The maximum amount they can roll over is now $640.)
+(The maximum amount they can roll over in 2025 is $660.)
 They don’t have to do either, though.
 So make sure you’re aware of what’s in your account as the year ends!

 TAX FILING: If you only use your FSA funds on yourself, you won’t need to file any yearly tax forms.
 (But save your medical receipts, just in case!)
 If you used your FSA to pay for any dependent’s health needs, you must file Form 2441.